ThomasDepole/wordpress-child-plugin-tool/README.md

 Currently, this tool doesn't provide a way to delete files in the parent plugin directory.
 If you really need this feature please create a comment and I'll add that feature in the near future!

-This tool doesn't replace your existing plugin, you don't need to active this tool inside of Wordpress and you shouldn't leave this tool on your live site.
+This tool doesn't replace your existing plugin, you don't need to activate this tool inside of Wordpress and you shouldn't leave this tool on your live site.

 If you already modified a plugin you will need to use a diff tool to manually extract those changes into the modifications folder.
 The great thing about this tool is that it doesn't matter if you're already using the plugin, Wordpress won't know that you updated it so you don't have to make any changes in the Dashboard.